Cornwall Good Seafood Guide logo

 Sustainability Overview

 Cornish sardines, traditionally known as pilchards but rebranded in the 1990's as sardines, are caught in inshore waters by ring netters.
-Ring nets are simmilar to a purse seine net, a large wall of net with small mesh size which encircles a shoal of sardines and then is drawn in and fish are scooped or pumped out of the net into iced holds.
+Ring nets are a modern take on a purse seine net, a large wall of net with small mesh size which encircles a shoal of sardines and then is drawn in and fish are scooped or pumped out of the net into iced holds.
 The quality of the fish is high.
 The fleet of Cornish ring netters has increased rapidly in size and now there are 14 under 15metre vessels fishing for sardines in Cornish waters, each capable of catching up to 36 tonnes per night of fishing.
-Stock levels of sardines in our area are healthy and this is backed up by an annual survey carried out by CEFAS which shows that stocks are increasing.
+Stock levels of sardines in our area are healthy and this is backed up by an annual survey carried out by CEFAS which shows that stocks are healthy.

 In 2021 a total of 6342 tonnes of sardines were landed to Cornish ports with a value of £1.9 million (MMO data).